austin-rt/create-react-skeleton/README.md

 # Getting Started

 This is a stripped version of the known and loved command `npx create-react-app <project-name>`.
-We're included some proper CSS boilerplate as well as a /src/components directory
+We've included some proper CSS boilerplate as well as a /src/components directory
 To get started, simply run `npx @austinrt/create-react-skeleton <project-name>`, then `y` + <kbd>return</kbd> when prompted

 ## Available Scripts